opensearch-project/helm-charts/README.md

  [![Release Charts](https://github.com/opensearch-project/helm-charts/actions/workflows/release.yaml/badge.svg)](https://github.com/opensearch-project/helm-charts/actions/workflows/release.yaml)

 ## Version and Branching
-As of now, this helm-charts repository maintains 3 branches:
+As of now, this helm-charts repository maintains these branches:
 * _main_ (Version is 3.x.x for both `version` and `appVersion` in `Chart.yaml`)
 * _2.x_ (Version is 2.x.x for both `version` and `appVersion` in `Chart.yaml`)
 * _1.x_ (Version is 1.x.x for both `version` and `appVersion` in `Chart.yaml`)